-We have become so used to transforming so much, so fast, that we have forgotten how important it is to find balance and allow nature to rebuild itself.
+We have become so used to transforming so much, so fast, that we have forgotten how important it is to find balance between economic transformation and nature rebuilding itself.
 For a long time, humans were in an empty world.
 In an empty world there was so much nature available we thought that our economy could keep getting bigger and bigger.
 However, now, we are in a full world and we realize that there are limits to growth.
 Now, there is less and less nature available to transform.